-Years ago, I sat on a bench in a neighborhood park watching my toddler play in the sandbox.
-A young woman sat down next to me and commented on how adorable my sweetie was.
+Years ago, I sat on a bench with a group of women in a neighborhood park watching my toddler play in the sandbox.
+A young woman sitting next to me and commented on how adorable my sweetie was.
 No better way to get a young mother talking than that.
 So after trading a few more comments on my two-year old, I asked her if she lived near the park like me.
 Her answer startled me, “I’m officially homeless as of 8 am this morning.”

 I turned and stared at her.
 “I called the police to tell them that my boyfriend was threatening me with a gun.
 They came immediately, but instead of arresting him, they told me to leave the apartment because I was agitating him.”
 Smiling at my confusion, she showed me a black-and-blue mark on her arm and said, “How do you think I got this?”
 Then she said that the police advised her she to never go back because they couldn’t guarantee her safety.
 “It’s my apartment, under my name, I furnished it and pay the rent!
 I should at least be able to get my clothes. ” I couldn’t think of anything to say as she wandered off muttering, “I need to find a shelter somewhere.”

 This is the scene I think of when contemplating the Violence Against Women Act.
 A gun in a home where a woman has been abused is more likely to be used against her than for her protections.
 A study published in the American Journal of Public Health, documented that 85 % of the 417 women residing in California battered women’s shelters did not feel safer when there was a gun in the home.
 They should be afraid, very afraid.
 Research shows that women who have been abused by their partner are five times as likely to be killed by that partner if he has access to a gun.